moneyfin/moneyfin/README.md

-# Ledgrify
+# MoneyFin

-Ledgrify is a Money Manager
+MoneyFin is a open-source money manager.